KHAEntertainment/nano-banana-mcp/samples/sample-prompts.md

 - **Specify aspect ratios** - Choose dimensions that match your intended use
 - **Use style keywords** - "photorealistic", "concept art", "minimalist", etc.
 - **Include mood descriptors** - "dramatic", "serene", "vibrant", "atmospheric"
+- **Creative transitions** - Describe transformations like "ASCII art becoming photorealistic"

+## 🎨 Creative Inspiration

+The **terminal banner** sample demonstrates how you can create conceptual images that tell a story:
+- **ASCII art → Photorealistic** - Perfect metaphor for AI bringing text to life
+- **Retro meets modern** - Combines nostalgic terminal aesthetics with cutting-edge AI
+- **Gradual transformation** - Shows the "magic" of AI image generation

+Try similar creative concepts:
+- *"Pencil sketch gradually becoming a photograph"*
+- *"Wireframe design transforming into a real product"*
+- *"Abstract painting morphing into a realistic landscape"*

 ---